EdvinFlodstrom/EdvinFlodstrom.github.io/README.md

 ------------
 #### 09:59
 After trying for a while to figure out how exactly to use Bootstrap, I've managed to implement a simple button that I think looks fine.
 It took me longer than I would've preferred, but I haven't worked a lot with Bootstrap before so at least I've made some progress now.
 I also got Git working in PowerShell by installing Git for Windows, so next time I commit, I'll try doing it through PowerShell.
 With a bit of luck, the first commit won't work due to the current pre-commit script expecting Squoosh to work (it doesn't).

+#### 11:02
+Alas, pre-commit did not stop the commit.
+I'm not sure if it's because I'm using PowerShell or something else, but the commit went through just fine, unlike what I had expected.
+Anyhow, I was also trying to generate a manifest.json file, but the generator appears unwilling to cooperate (https://app-manifest.firebaseapp.com/), since if I ever press "Generate .ZIP", with or without adding text or an image, I get a server error.
+I suppose I could create my own manifest.json file, and if the generator keeps giving me errors, I'll try it eventually.